walker84837/web-snake/README.md

 # web-snake

 A simple snake game implemented in TypeScript, compiled to JavaScript.
 This project contains a basic implementation of the classic snake game using HTML5 canvas and JavaScript, and CSS for styling.
-The game allows the player to control a snake, eat food, and grow longer.
-The goal is to achieve the highest score possible without colliding with the boundaries or the snake's own body.

 ## Features